sriramamalakanti33/Temperature-Converter/README.md

 # Temperature Converter

-A simple and elegant temperature converter web application.
-This application allows users to convert temperatures between Celsius, Fahrenheit, and Kelvin.
-It also provides a clear and user-friendly interface to input temperatures, select units, and view conversion results.
+Temperature Converter is a simple yet elegant web application that allows users to convert temperatures between Celsius, Fahrenheit, and Kelvin.
+Built with HTML, CSS, and JavaScript, it features a responsive design, intuitive interface, and built-in error handling for invalid inputs.
+The app includes a reset function and offers real-time conversion with a clean, user-friendly experience across devices.

 ## Features